dnaeon/py-vpoller/README.md

 The documentation below provides examples how to use the vPoller Client in order to send requests to the vSphere Workers.

+## vPoller Helpers

+The *vPoller Helpers* were implemented in order to provide an easy way for connecting your applications to *vPoller*.

+The result messages returned by a vPoller Worker are always in JSON format.

+This could be okay for most applications, which require to process a result message, but in some cases you might want to receive the result in different formats.

+Using the *vPoller Helpers* you are able to convert the result message to a format that your application or system understands.

+An example of such a *vPoller Helper* is the [Zabbix vPoller Helper module](https://github.com/dnaeon/py-vpoller/tree/master/src/vpoller/helpers), which can translate a result message to [Zabbix LLD format](https://www.zabbix.com/documentation/2.2/manual/discovery/low_level_discovery) and return property values ready to be used in Zabbix items.

 ## Discovering ESXi hosts on a vCenter server

-This is how you could use vPoller in order to discover all ESXi hosts registered on a vCenter.
+This is how you could use vPoller in order to discover all ESXi hosts registered to a vCenter.

 The message we send by using vPoller Client is sent to the vPoller Proxy which in turn will perform load-balancing and dispatch the message to our vPoller Workers.

+Of course all this is transparent to the user as you only need to send your message to the vPoller Proxy.

 Considering that the vPoller Proxy endpoint is at *tcp://localhost:10123* in order to discover the ESXi hosts on vCenter *vc01-test.example.org* you would execute a similar command:

-	$ vpoller-client -H -c discover -V vc01-test.example.org -e tcp://localhost:10123
+	$ vpoller-client -m host.discover -V vc01-test.example.org -e tcp://localhost:10123

 ## Discovering Datastores on a vCenter server

-This is how you could use vPoller in order to discover all datastores registered on a vCenter.
+This is how you could use vPoller in order to discover all datastores registered to a vCenter.

 The message we send by using vPoller Client is sent to the vPoller Proxy which in turn will perform load-balancing and dispatch the message to our vPoller Workers.

+Again, all this is transparent to the user as you only need to send your message to the vPoller Proxy and it will be handled properly.

 Considering that the vPoller Proxy endpoint is at *tcp://localhost:10123* in order to discover the datastores on vCenter *vc01-test.example.org* you would execute a similar command:

-	$ vpoller-client -D -c discover -V vc01-test.example.org -e tcp://localhost:10123
+	$ vpoller-client -m datastore.discover -V vc01-test.example.org -e tcp://localhost:10123

 ## Polling vSphere Object Properties